Switzerland-EU Electricity Agreement: What you need to know

 And it is not just about ensuring Switzerland’s energy supply.
 Dams are powerful symbols.
 They embody fundamental values such as strength, purity and simple clarity – as well as a whole range of perfect deals.

-Edited by Marc Leutenegger; adapted from German by Julia Bassam/gw
+Edited by Marc Leutenegger; adapted from German by Julia Bassam

 In compliance with the JTI standards